ycm-core/YouCompleteMe/README.md

 In the future expect to see features like go-to-definition for Python as well.

+### C# semantic completion

+YCM uses [omnisharp][] to provide semantic completion for C#.
+YCM uses it as a git subrepo.
+If you're installing YCM with Vundle (which is the recommended way) then Vundle will make sure that the subrepo is checked out when you do `:BundleInstall`.
+If you're installing YCM by hand, then you need to run `git submodule update --init --recursive` when you're checking out the YCM repository.

+OmniSharp is written in C# and has to be compiled.
+The install script takes care of this if you pass `--omnisharp-completer` as an argument.

 ### Semantic completion for other languages

 YCM will use your `omnifunc` (see `:h omnifunc` in Vim) as a source for semantic